-Whether you’re creating a website or building a file transferring system, or converting a website into app, the possibilities are endless.
+Whether you’re planning how to make a website, or building a file transferring system, or converting a website into app, the possibilities are endless.
 Open source software is everywhere, and many of us use OSS in our daily lives without even realizing it.
 For instance, the web browser Mozilla Firefox and the graphic tool GIMP are excellent examples of open source software.
 In fact, there are thousands of open source software products spanning every kind of industry available for anyone to use, or adapt.

 Benefits of open source

 Collaboration: Open source software is intentionally decentralized in order to promote collaboration.
 By freely sharing information with other minds, it creates new products and outcomes.